tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

     }
     }
 }
 ```

+(Remember that these `AbstractHeap` operations are very similar to DOMJIT's
+`HeapRange` with a couple more details---and in some cases even contain DOMJIT
+`HeapRange`s!)

 This `CallDOM` node is the way for the DOM APIs in the browser---a significant
-chunk of the builtins, which are written in C++---can communicate what they do
+chunk of the builtins, which are written in C++---to communicate what they do
 to the optimizing compiler.
 Without any annotations, the JIT has to assume that
 a call into C++ could do anything to the JIT state.
 Bummer!